jonasgaigr/Dung_beetle_expansion/README.md

 # 💩 Coprimorphus_scrutator
-Exploring occurrence patterns of *Coprimorphus scrutator* in Czechia and Europe.
+Exploring occurrence patterns of *Coprimorphus scrutator* and other expanding species in Czechia and Europe.